bruno-ponne/bruno-ponne.github.io/_posts/2021-05-30-master-thesis.md

 The authors of the package *Synth* provide a function to plot graphs in base R. However, since I wished to use colors to highlight my graphs, I developed the function *plot_scm()* that prepares the output of *Synth* to be used in ggplot.

-The plots bellow shows the results of the synthetic control aprroach for primary and lower secondary education
+The plots bellow shows the results of the synthetic control approach for primary and lower secondary education

 <img src="/assets/Figure8.png" width="550" height="auto"/>